 This post contains some affiliate links.

 I think ceramic home accessories are possibly the most exciting part of styling an interior.
-The finishing touches that draw you into a space.
+Decorative accessories for home add the finishing touches that draw you into a space.
 And it’s no secret that I’ve a long history of collecting handmade pottery, particularly minimalist sculptural pieces with tactile curves and raw appeal.

-There’s a few regular brands and designers that I always have my eye on and with a new year upon us and spring approaching, I’ve pulled together some new sculptural ceramic accessories to share from my ever expanding wishlist.
+There’s a few regular brands and designers that I always have my eye on.
+With a new year upon us and spring approaching, I’ve pulled together some new sculptural ceramic accessories for the home, to share from my ever expanding wish list.
 I thought we would start in Scotland, as that’s of course were I live.